Westchester Square, Bronx: Post office and ZIP Codes

 Westchester Square is located within ZIP Code 10461 northeast of Zerega Avenue and 10462 southwest of Zerega Avenue.
 The United States Postal Service operates the Westchester Station post office at 2619 Ponton Avenue.

 Arts and culture

 The Bronx Academy of Arts and Dance is located on the grounds of St. Peter's Episcopal Church in Westchester Square.

+The Bronx Council on the Arts (BCA) Headquarters is located at 2700 East Tremont Avenue in Westchester Square.
+A pioneering advocate for cultural equity since 1962, BCA nurtures the development of a diverse array of artists and arts organizations and builds strong cultural connections in and beyond The Bronx.
+As of 2024, the Longwood Art Gallery is located within BCA HQ.
+The gallery is part of the Longwood Arts Project, a flagship program of BCA.
+Founded in 1981, it was one of the first alternative gallery spaces in The Bronx and to this day maintains its pioneering focus on artists whose traditions and cultural practices are underrepresented by mainstream venues.